 Here at Parent Up, our goal is to support parents and guardians in their efforts to keep their kids from taking a fake or non-prescribed prescription pill or using other drugs.
 Here are the tips we put out last spring, written by Kim Downs, a local parent and social worker.
 We love her take:

-Song for Charlie is a family-run nonprofit charity dedicated to raising awareness about ‘fentapills’ — fake pills made of fentanyl.
+Song for Charlie is a family-run nonprofit charity dedicated to raising awareness about ‘fentapills’ — fake pills made of fentanyl that are poisoning our teens.

 SongforCharlie.org recommends you say this to your teen: